 From script to screen, learn how to think creatively and use words to weave a picture

 What is screenwriting?

-In this course, you will learn about the different styles of screenplay-writing, how to use your words to convey emotions, develop the characters so the audience can relate to it etc. The course aims at helping you discover your own style of writing and find your voice.
-Through the 10-part syllabus mentioned in the Curriculum section, we’ll help you hone your writing skills and intuition for human emotions while in the process teaching you to think creatively.
+Through this Certificate Program in Screenwriting, you will learn about the different styles of screenplay-writing, how to use your words to convey emotions, develop characters that the audience can relate to, etc. The course aims at helping you discover your own style of writing and find your voice.
+It consists of topics such as Introduction to Screenwriting, Elements of screenplay, Character development, Building and diffusing conflicts, Structure, Scene design, Dialogue writing, Analysis of short films and The Hero’s journey Part I & II.